 How large is this new plant and how much recycled material will it process?

-The plant is expected to produce approximately 1,000 tons of packaging paper per day and will be constructed on a site of approximately 80 acres.
+The plant is expected to produce approximately 1,000 tons of packaging paper per day and will be constructed on a site of approximately 400 acres.

-How much will the paper mill cost?
 Is this project being financed by private or public investment capital?

-The operation will be based on local processing of locally generated recyclables.
-In addition, by eliminating excessive transportation, this local facility will dramatically reduce the greenhouse gas emissions from trucks that currently carry these materials across Utah and out of state.
-These reductions will surpass 100,000 tons of CO2per year, according to the Environmental Defense Funds’ Green Freight guidelines, or the equivalent emissions of 20,000 passenger cars.
+The operation will be based on processing regionally generated recyclables.
+In addition, by eliminating excessive transportation, this local facility will dramatically reduce the greenhouse gas emissions from trucks that currently carry these materials across Nevada and out of state.
+In addition, local processing of recyclables will strengthen local recycling programs and keep useable materials out of local landfills.

 Global demand for recycled materials is shifting as China and other Asian markets reassess their demand for recycled paper.
 By redirecting recyclable materials away from international markets and keeping them for domestic use, Crossroads Paper will be well-positioned to serve the expanding local need for packaging materials and lessen the dependence on foreign markets.